Common questions about false alarms

 As a fire alarm system owner, your role is the most crucial in managing the problem of false alarms.

 To help you understand what false alarms are and how you can prevent them, ADT offers you a series of questions that outline this issue.
-You can make a difference in preventing false alarms in your community.
-If you have additional questions, please speak to your ADT sales representative or call 1.877.627.0504.

 What is a false alarm?